 In TCM, the body is represented as a balance of two forces - yin and yang.
-While in some cultures, yin and yang are perceived to be symbols of good and bad, they are also represented as an example of how opposites can only exist in relation to the other.
+While in some cultures, yin and yang are perceived to be symbols of good and bad, they are also represented as an example of how opposites can only exist in relation to each other.
 According to Chinese medicine, when these two opposing forces become unbalanced, the effects can result in a blockage in the flow of our life energy or qi.

-This energy is believed to circulate continuously throughout the body, using pathways known as our ‘meridian system’.
+This energy is believed to circulate throughout the body, using pathways known as our ‘meridian system’.
 This is a system made up of various individual meridians (vital organs) that represent either yin or yang.

 Depending on the branch of kinesiology used, some practitioners will approach health and wellness using a system known as the Triad of Health.
 The triad is represented by an equilateral triangle with physical and structural health forming the base.
-Chemical and diet represents one side and mental and emotional health represents the other.
+Chemical and diet represent one side and mental and emotional health represents the other.

 When a person begins to experience a health problem, it is believed to be caused by an imbalance in these factors.
-All of these need to be considered in order to identify the cause of the problem.
+All of these need to be considered to identify the cause of the problem.
 The techniques involved in kinesiology allow practitioners to evaluate the balance of the triad.
 They can then trace the problem back to the cause and help the energy system repair itself.